Saturday October 31

 “So we did.
 I hope Dorothy is coping with her.”

-“If I know Dorothy,she will get on a bus and make for home, leaving the woman to fend for herself.
-I know I would,” said Gary.
+“If I know Dorothy,she will get on a bus and make for home,

 “I’ll phone her and tell her to get a cab home.
 We’ll pay.”